shenyaojin/ACA_HW/README.md

-# CSCI564A_HW
+# ACA_HW
 ADVANCED COMPUTER ARCHITECTURE homework.
+To avoid violating the policy I changed the name of this repo.

 I can't make sure they are correct.